SikretaLabs/BlueMap/README.md

 BlueMap works out of the box with [Python](https://www.python.org/download/) version **3.x** and above on any platform.
 For more information about installtion and other setup, please refer our wiki.

+### About Author

+Maor Tal (CISSP, OSCP, CSSK) is security researcher, threat hunter and red-teamer.
+His main intresets includes web penteration testing, cloud security and red team activities.
+He has extenstive experience working with wide range of customers in field of public, private, hi-tech and fintech companies for cloud and penteration testing.
+In 2019, he published his book ["Web Application Advanced Hacking"](https://webadvancedhacking.com/) by LeanPub.
+You can Contact him via [Linkedin](https://www.linkedin.com/in/maor-tal-06a7ba2a/) or [Twitter](https://twitter.com/th3location).

 ### License

 BlueMap is distributed under MIT License.